 Rob Gay was born in northern California and knew from a young age that he was going to be a paleontologist.
 He fell in love early with the rise of the dinosaurs; creatures like Coelophysis and Dilophosaurus.
 He received a bachelor's degree in biology from Northern Arizona University in Flagstaff and is currently a MS student at the University of Arizona.
 He studies the Triassic-Jurassic transition in western North America, and does education outreach in western Colorado.
+All posts here are his own personal, private opinion unless otherwise stated.

 Xavier Jenkins is an undergraduate student at Arizona State University and became involved with paleontology in southeastern Utah in 2015 participating in a field class led by Rob Gay.
 Since then he has been a coauthor with Rob on several abstracts and preprints.
 He also participates in ecological fieldwork studying riparian systems in southern Arizona with ASU.
 He will be completing his BS and MS both from ASU and hopes to go on to study Triassic microfossils from Utah.